 Click here to read the article and choose the perfect place to vacation: The 50 Best Places to Travel in 2018

 Who needs a few extra zeroes added to their travel savings account?
 If you’re a budget-conscious traveler, you likely already know about sites like Hopper, FLYR, Skyscanner, Secretflying, and Kayak, or flight deals to Europe on carriers such as Wow airlines.
 A recent article highlighted Travel Discounts Just for Teachers!

-Click this link to explore suggestions from a teacher and sign up for her monthly Teaching Traveling Newsletter: https://www.teachingtraveling.com/2015/11/17/free-travel-for-teachers/
+Click this link to explore suggestions from a teacher and sign up for her monthly Teaching Traveling Newsletter: 24 Teacher Travel Opportunities for Free or Super Cheap

 Still need more reasons to take a vacation?
-Check out this article on the 12 Reasons Every Teacher Should Make Time for Travel: https://www.weareteachers.com/12-compelling-reasons-every-teacher-should-make-time-for-travel/
+Check out this article on the 12 Reasons Every Teacher Should Make Time for Travel: 12 Compelling Reasons Every Teacher Should Make Time for Travel